Oil3/Webm-QuickLook-Plug-In/README.md

-## Webm QuickLook Preview extension
+## WebM QuickLook Preview extension

-A free extension for MacOS' "QuickLook" which allows .webm movies to be played in the Finder and Quicklook previews like any other, native, movie.
+A free extension for MacOS' "QuickLook" to play .webm movies in the Finder and Quicklook previews just like any other movie.

 Thumbnails are dynamic and playable.